iantsern-twuk/iantsern.github.io/content/project/spatial-interaction/index.md

   #- Markdown
 ---

-Employing a gravity model estimate human mobility to existing grocery stores to support the selection of sites for new supermarkets.
+Employing a gravity model estimate human mobility to existing grocery stores to support the selection of sites for a new store.

 <!--more-->